user-grinch/Cheat-Menu/README.md

 *If you want to add both peds & skin then follow this*

 1. Add peds to your game following a tutorial.
-2. Then create a image of your ped and put it in *CheatMenu\peds.txd*.
+2. Then create a image of your ped and put it in *CheatMenuXX\peds.txd*.
 3. The image name should be the model name of the ped.
-4. Open this file *CheatMenu\json\ped.json* and add an entry for your ped there. <br/>
+4. Open this file *CheatMenuXX\data\peds.toml* and add an entry for your ped there. <br/>
    **Format:  "PedModel" : "PedName"**

 ### Vehicles
 1. Add vehicles to your game following [this](https://www.mixmods.com.br/2015/12/tutorial-adicionar-carros-sem-substituir.html) tutorial first.
 (Use translator)
-2. Then create an image of your vehicle in and put it in *CheatMenu\vehicles.txd*.
+2. Then create an image of your vehicle in and put it in *CheatMenuXX\vehicles.txd*.
 3. The image name should be the model id of the vehicle.

 ### Vehicle Tunes
 1. Add tunes to your game following a [tutorial](https://gtaforums.com/topic/481926-tutorial-how-to-add-tuning-parts/).
-2. Then create a image of your tune part and put it in *CheatMenu\components.txd*.
+2. Then create a image of your tune part and put it in *CheatMenuXX\components.txd*.

 ### Vehicle Paintjobs
-1. Put your paintjob images *CheatMenu\textures.txd.
+1. Put your paintjob images *CheatMenuXX\textures.txd.
 2. You can use any name for these images.

 ### Weapons
 1. Add weapons to your game following [this](https://www.mixmods.com.br/2016/05/tutorial-adicionar-armas-sem-substituir.html) tutorial first.
 (Use translator)
-2. Then create an image of your vehicle and put it *CheatMenu\weapons.txd*.
+2. Then create an image of your vehicle and put it *CheatMenuXX\weapons.txd*.
 3. The image name should be the weapon id (not model!) of the weapon.
-4. Open this file *CheatMenu\json\weapon.json* and add an entry for your weapon there.<br/>
+4. Open this file *CheatMenuXX\data\weapons.toml* and add an entry for your weapon there.<br/>
    **Format:  "WeaponID" : "WeaponName"**